George And Amal Clooney Plan For $1 Million Nursery, Preparing For Twins?

 In Touch Weekly spurred on this claim and has also shared words of an insider who states that George and Amal are busily preparing for the babies by working on the renovations of a $1 million nursery, adding that “They’ve also splurged on a changing table, a $10,000 Notte Fatata crib and a $19,000 armoire from one of the top baby boutiques in Beverly Hills, they’re calling it a ‘sanctuary.'”

-The source even spoke about how the A-list couple reacted when they found out that they were having twins, stating that the couple were elated by the news.
+The source even spoke about how the A-list couple reacted when they found out that they were having twins, stating that the couple was elated by the news.

 “When George and Amal found out it was twins they were surprised, but also a little scared because they both had said that one was enough.
 But the news that it was a boy and a girl made them both really happy.
 They feel like they’ve hit the family jackpot.”